Skip to content

 Manual grading.

-The notes input has a special extra option manualgraded, and the default option value is manualgraded:false.
-If you specify manualgraded:true then the whole STACK question will require manual grading!
+Most input types support the extra option extra option manualgraded, and the default is manualgraded:false.
+If one input in a STACK question has manualgraded:true then the whole STACK question will require manual grading!

-There really is no way to mix automatic and manually graded parts of a question.
-Therefore, if you want automatic and manual marking you must have separate questions.
+There really is no way to mix automatic and manually grading within a question.
+Therefore, if you want automatic and manual marking you have two options.